mhallin79/lillen/index.md

 [Fridge](videos/fridge.md){: .list-link}

 ## Guides
-The below guides have been put togeter to make it easier for hirers to plan their holiday in Lillen.
+The below guides have been put togeter to make it easier for the new owner to plan their holiday in Lillen.

 [Air Conditioner](guides/air-conditioner.md){: .list-link}
 [Antenna and TV](guides/antenna-and-tv.md){: .list-link}